functionaldude/realtime-chat/README.md

 └── common
     ├── backend-common
     │   ├── auth
+    │   ├── messaging
-    │   └── messaging
+    │   └── web
     └── client-common
         ├── client-native
         └── client-web
 ```

+The **common** module, holds various shared "Request" and "Response" classes that are used by all other modules, they are serialized using `kotlinx.serialization`.

 ## Services

 ### Authentication Service ([details](AUTHENTICATION_SERVICE.md))
 This is a simple API services that allows users to register & log-in.
-It returns a JWT token that can be used for authentication with other services.
+It returns a `sessionToken` that can be used for authentication with other services.

 ### Messaging Service
 This service handles the messaging (sending and receiving) between users.
 It exposes a single Socket IO endpoint that clients can connect to.

+### Web Service
+Simple web service that serves the React app HTML & JS files.

 ### Database Services